 CCHE Seminar: Lady Bolongaita, University of Toronto

-Biography: Lady Bolongaita is a student fellow at the Canadian Centre for Health Economics.
+Lady Bolongaita is a fellow of the Canadian Centre for Health Economics.
 She is a registered nurse and a PhD Candidate at the Institute of Health Policy, Management, and Evaluation in the Health Economics stream.
 Her research focuses on the labour supply decisions of Canadian regulated nurses, specifically nurses’ decision to participate in the labour force, number of hours devoted to working and choice of sector of employment.
 Lady also explores regulated nurses’ retirement timing using a panel survey.

 Join the CCHE Health Economics seminar series mailing list by sending a request to email@example.com.